|Order on-line with MLL’s CSS system||Ordering BDL Distributed Product|

 *with the exception of a small number of isolated or remote locations

 BDL Customer Bill of Rights

-All orders received and entered into the MLCC ordering system by 11:00 a.m. will be processed and transmitted to BDL that working day.
+All orders received and entered into the MLL ordering system by 11:00 a.m. will be processed and transmitted to BDL that working day.
 Orders arriving subsequent to this deadline is processed with orders received on the next working day.

 Minimum Order Quantities

 BDL will provide no charge delivery, once a week, to all customers in Manitoba on orders equal to or greater than: